 This objective would be more effectively achieved through an innovation allowance, such as the DMIA or ARENA funded projects, or possibly direct government subsidies (for example, by providing discounted financing costs for new start-ups).
 Any such government policy would be based on a deep market analysis to justify intervention.
+Alternatively, new requirements could be imposed on transmission businesses to develop a strategy for engaging with non-network providers and considering non-network options (see demand side engagement obligations applied to distributors under NER clause 5.13.1).

 In any case, imposing advantages for certain market competitors through subsidies, especially in the absence of clearly identified positive externalities, may inefficiently distort investment signals and dull competitive pressures.
-Regulation should not be about 'picking winners' - it is better to allow the market to 'decide' than for the regulator or the policy maker to favour a particular technology or solution and have customers carry the risk.
+Regulation should not be about 'picking winners' - it is better to allow the market to 'decide' than for the regulator or the policy-maker to favour a particular technology or solution and have customers carry the risk.